Josiebeepboop/stock-analysis/README.md

 ---
 ## Purpose

-To refactor the client's macro code enabling it to run faster and more efficiently for a larger dataset.
+To refactor the client's macro enabling it to run faster and more efficiently for a larger dataset.

 ---
 ## Analysis and Challenges